 |Term I||Term I Courses||7.0 Credit Unit (CU)|

 Field Work (4 weeks)

 Term Paper (Research oriented project of ten weeks' duration immediately after Term-III)

 The first year FPM students are required to take up research oriented project work leading to a term paper, under the guidance of a faculty member from their area of specialization.
 The students are required to identify the faculty supervisor for this term paper.
 The same faculty may continue as the thesis guide depending upon the mutual interest.
 This project will carry 2.0 credit unit equivalence.
 The evaluation will be internal and criteria for same will be developed by the FPM Committee.
 The term paper should be publishable quality.

 During the second year of the programme, the FPM student will undertake advanced level compulsory and elective courses.
 In addition to undertaking the above courses, the student will be required to prepare a case.
-Electives taken up by the student during term IV and V must be from the area of specialization.
+Electives chosen by the student, during term IV and V, must be from the area of specialization.
 The details of courses to be undertaken and their credit points during the second year terms are as follows: